littledatabigdata/mplus-hackathon/README.md

 ## Getting Started

-We, HK Nova, aim to combine the powerful images and objects from MPlus's repository with an interactive all-ages board game called 'Codenames' (https://en.wikipedia.org/wiki/Codenames_(board_game).
+We, **HK Nova**, aim to combine the powerful images and objects from MPlus's repository with an interactive all-ages board game called **'Codenames'** (https://en.wikipedia.org/wiki/Codenames_(board_game).
 Instead of using 'words' to provide clues to our spies, we will be using images from MPlus Beta Collection website to make the entire interaction more interesting.

 At the same time, we believe this exercise will help the users/players retain information for longer and have a meaningful interaction with the images when compared to visiting the museum only.